 - SENIOR FELLOWS: Mid-career professionals or scholars in various occupations or fields of research

-1) Junior Fellows: graduate students or PhDs
+1) Junior Fellows: college graduates or advanced degree candidates

 2) Senior Fellows: Mid-career professionals